-If you plan to move out of the service area, please contact Customer Service (phone numbers are printed on the back cover of this booklet).
-When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.
+If you plan to move out of the service area, please contact your employer group for other health plan options available to you in your new location.
+You may also contact our Customer Service department (phone numbers are printed on the back cover of this booklet) for help.
+When you move, in addition to other health plan options that may be available to you through your employer group, you will also have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.